juvi-coder/Fraudulent-_Medicare_Claimns/README.md

 # Healthcare Fraud: An Unseen Epidemic Impacting Medicare's Effectiveness

 # Problem Statement
 Healthcare fraud is a persistent issue in the US, with certain providers exploiting Medicare for personal gain.
-This problem limits Medicare's capacity to serve the healthcare needs of elderly and other qualifying individuals effectively.
+This problem limits Medicare's capacity to serve the healthcare needs of the elderly and other qualifying individuals effectively.
 Despite efforts by the Centers for Medicare and Medicaid Services (CMS) to minimize fraudulent activities, identifying patterns of fraudulent claims remains a challenge.

 # Objective
-My goal is to examine patterns of fraudulent claims activity in the CMS Medicare dataset, using the list of fraudulent providers from LEIE.
+My goal is to examine patterns of fraudulent claims activity in the CMS Medicare dataset using the list of fraudulent providers from LEIE.
 I aim to build specific features from existing data to  develop a classifier model for fraud detection.

 # Significance
-Addressing healthcare fraud is vital for the equitable distribution of Medicare resources, ensuring maximum reach and effectiveness of the program.
+Addressing healthcare fraud is vital for the equitable distribution of Medicare resources, ensuring the maximum reach and effectiveness of the program.
 By leveraging data analysis and machine learning, we can proactively identify potential fraud cases, thus preserving resources for those truly in need.

-Medicare fraud and abuse can occur everywhere, increasing everyone's taxes and health care expenditures.
+Medicare fraud and abuse can occur everywhere, increasing everyone's taxes and healthcare expenditures.
 Many instances include:

 A healthcare professional charges Medicare for goods or services you never received, such as billing you for a visit or a back brace you never received.
 A provider who bills Medicare twice for a good or service you only received once.